oh-lang/oh/wishlist.md

 my_class: [Variable_x: int]
     ::copy(): me    # OK
         print("logging a copy")
-        return me(Me)   # or fancier copy logic
+        return m(M)   # or fancier copy logic
 ```

-Inside a class method, you must use `Me/My/I` to refer to any other instance variables or methods,
+Inside a class method, you must use `M` to refer to any other instance variables or methods,
-e.g., `My X` or `I do_stuff_method()`, so that we can disambiguate calling a global function
+e.g., `M X` or `M do_stuff_method()`, so that we can disambiguate calling a global function
 that might have the same name as our class instance method, or using a global variable that
 might have the same name as a class instance variable.
-TODO: is this really necessary?  it'd be nice to assume `My` and then try `me` and then finally
-try global methods, for concision.  if we don't allow shadowing variables, we probably can
-avoid shadowing method/function names.

 Note that when returning a newly-declared type from a function (e.g., `my_fn(Int): [X: int, Y: dbl]`),
 we do not allow building out the class body; any indented block will be assumed